axibase/axibase-charts/syntax/functions.md

 ### Description
 Escapes commas in each value in the array of strings. `.escape()` method is available in arrays generated from `list` keyword, `var` expression, and `csv.values()` method.

-Generated array has `.escape()` method which escapes commas in each element and joins them by comma.

 ### Syntax

 ```